Starting your first investment is a lot like climbing a mountain.

 Hit me up on my website if you need any help.

 - Stay invested in Sensex or Nifty50.
-Normally shares of this category doesn’t tumble more than 5% per day.
-Exceptions are always their but its better than mid or small cap stocks.
+Normally shares of this category don’t tumble more than 5% per day.
+Exceptions are always there but it’s better than mid or small cap stocks.
 Once you get some experience in the field, choose your stock by your own analysis and own strategy.

 - You’ll receive a call from Zerodha sales representative after you fill up the form.
 Add it to contact by whatever name you prefer.
 And disturb them whenever you’ve any doubts regarding how to trade…..etc.

-- Go for short term trading (although, I’m a great enemy of short term trading) but as a beginner you’ll not invest much so you should try with short run.
-If you invested for long run, you’ll lose your interest in sometime.
+- Go for short term trading (although, I’m a great enemy of short term trading) but as a beginner, you’ll not invest much so you should try with a short run.
+If you invested for the long run, you’ll lose your interest in some time.

-- Keep volume of traded money equal to the money which will not make you unhappy, if you loosed them.
+- Keep the volume of traded money equal to the money which will not make you unhappy, if you lost them.

 - Don’t get trapped in the vicious circle of brokers, advisers….
-If their advises are so much effective than they would have been trading shares, not selling their advises.
+If their advice are so much effective than they would have been trading shares, not selling their advice.